awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-history.md

 If you use AWS Config to track changes in your system, you must configure Systems Manager Inventory to collect `AWS:File` metadata so that you can view file changes in AWS Config \(`SSM:FileData`\)\.
 If you don't, then AWS Config does not track file changes on your system\.
 By enabling SSM:PatchCompliance and SSM:AssociationCompliance, you can view Patch Manager patching and State Manager association compliance history and change tracking\.
 For more information about compliance management for these resources, see [Working with Compliance](sysman-compliance-about.md)\.

-The following procedure describes how to enable inventory history and change\-track recording in AWS Config by using the AWS CLI\.
+The following procedure describes how to enable inventory history and change\-track recording in AWS Config by using the AWS Command Line Interface \(AWS CLI\)\.
 For more information about how to choose and configure these resources in AWS Config, see [Selecting Which Resources AWS Config Records](https://docs.aws.amazon.com/config/latest/developerguide/select-resources.html) in the *AWS Config Developer Guide*\.
 For information about AWS Config pricing, see [Pricing](https://aws.amazon.com/config/pricing/)\.

 **Before You Begin**